Cyber-F0x/Cyber-F0x.github.io/_posts/2020-04-10-Vulnserver-TRUN.md

 ### Basic buffer overflow

-This section covers a quick refresher on what buffer overflows are and how to take advantage of theme.
+This section covers a quick refresher on what buffer overflows are and how to take advantage of them.
 If you have done OSCP before then you can probably skip this section.

 OWASP defines a buffer overflow as: